DarkaMaul/fluffy-octo-train/docs/hike.md

 !!! note "Disclaimer"

     This page simply relates our experience on the section we hiked.
-For up to date informations, the Wikiexplora and the Manual are much better sources.
+For up to date information, the Wikiexplora and the Manual are much better sources.

 ??? example "Data sources"
     All distances measures are from our Garmin Etrex 32X tracks, but the elevation numbers were computed using the Google Elevation API.